Table of Contents

 Approximately 75% of women in the United States are reported to be unhappy with the size of their breasts.
-Breast augmentation is a commonly performed procedure to address small breasts, breast asymmetry, oddly-shaped breasts, and droopy, deflated, or sagging breasts.
+Breast augmentation in Baltimore, Maryland is a commonly performed procedure to address small breasts, breast asymmetry, oddly-shaped breasts, and droopy, deflated, or sagging breasts.
 In some cases, breast augmentation can be coupled with a breast lift for enhanced results.

 Breast augmentation is a surgical procedure wherein saline or silicone implants are placed underneath the breast tissues to improve their shape, size, and appearance.
 As the name suggests, breast augmentation is primarily concerned with helping you achieve the desired cup size.
 If you’re experiencing sagging issues due to age, breastfeeding, or significant weight loss, you can also opt for a breast lift for improved results.
 Breast augmentation is currently one of the most popular cosmetic surgeries in the United States.

 - Restore fullness after pregnancy or weight loss